Skip to contents

 This function calculates Pearson/Spearman correlations between all pairs of features in a matrix/dataframe much faster than the base R cor function.
+It can also calculate correlations between all pairs of features from two input matrices/dataframes when `data2` is provided.
 It is also possible to simultaneously calculate mutual rank (MR) of correlations as well as their p-values and adjusted p-values.
 Additionally, this function can automatically combine and flatten the result matrices.
 Selecting correlated features using an MR-based threshold rather than based on their correlation coefficients or an arbitrary p-value is more efficient and accurate in inferring functional associations in systems, for example in gene regulatory networks.

 fcor(